itskingori/sanaa/docs/index.md

 3. Trigger will start a build on Docker Hub to publish two Docker images:
    `kingori/sanaa:latest` and `kingori/sanaa:x.y.z`.

+## FAQ

+**What does _Sanaa_ mean?**

+It's the Swahili word for _"art"_ or more specifically a _"work of beauty"_.
+I'm [Kenyan][kenya] so my bias to Swahili is obvious. 🤷

+**How Can I Help?**

+Write tests (or show me how to).
+I'm fairly new to Go and I'm of the opinion that writing tests for a service like this is non-trivial.
+So far testing has been manual but I plan to read on it and write some when I get time.

+Give feedback.
+Feel free to submit via [raising an issue on GitHub][issue-new] or even comment on [the open issues][issue-list].

 ## License 📜

 [King'ori J. Maina][personal-site] © 2018.
 The [GNU Affero General Public